 For many animals, though, the “store" isn't open year-round.
-For example, many plants and trees only produce food for animals at certain times of the year.
+For example, many plants and trees only produce edible products like fruit and nuts at certain times of the year.
 If animals are going to have enough food to survive the winter, they often need to set aside some for later.

 Squirrels aren't the only animals that store up food for the winter.
 Wildcats often bury small prey, such as birds.
 Moles store up earthworms in mounds.
 Foxes might store eggs or bones in shallow holes.
 Mice scatter hoard seeds and nuts in underground nests.